-Make sure your property is warm and cosy for your guests’ arrival – after all no wants to walk into a freezing cold holiday cottage!
-Make sure the heating it turned on in plenty of time and prepare your log-burner so that it just has to be lit.
+Make sure your property is warm and cosy for your guests’ arrival – after all, no one wants to walk into a freezing cold holiday cottage!
+Make sure the heating is turned on in plenty of time and prepare your log burner so that it just has to be lit.

 If you have a hot tub then get this ready for the first night – jumping into the hot tub is often one of the first things your guests will want to do.

-If you can provide information on walks to try and local attractions this will also help your guests discover the best of your local area and make their holiday even more memorable.
+If you can provide information on walks and local attractions, this will also help your guests discover the best of your local area and make their holiday even more memorable.

 Don’t forget about writing a personal welcome note to guests (perhaps on a postcard of your property) to help make them feel at home.

-There will always be something you haven’t thought of so we would always recommend having a ‘trial run’ with someone you know well (and will tell you the truth about things).
+There will always be something you haven’t thought of so we would always recommend having a trial-run with someone you know well (and who will tell you the truth about things).